rtavenar/hdr/content/parts/02/shapelets_cnn.md

 plt.ylabel("Dynamic Time Warping distance");
 ```

-We have shown that such a model could be used as a feature extractor on top of
+We have shown that the resulting model could be used as a feature extractor on top of
 which a $k$-means clustering could operate efficiently.
 We have also shown in {% cite carlinisperandio:hal-01841995 %} that this
 representation is useful for time series indexing tasks.